 As a Spanish and Hispanic studies major, you may earn one to three credit hours for your internship experience.
-But first you must take four upper-level courses (32003-32803 or at the 40000 level), one of which must be a content course.
+But first you must take at least two upper-level Spanish courses (30000-level or higher.)

 Internships for credit are carefully monitored work or service experiences with specific learning goals.
 Each internship offers students an opportunity to apply their skills in Spanish language in a real-world setting.
 Students are responsible for identifying and coordinating internship logistics.
-Each internship is supervised by on on-site supervisor and a SHS faculty adviser.
-The faculty advisor assigns a pass or no credit grad (P/NC) based on student work evaluation.
+Each internship is supervised by an on-site supervisor and a SHS faculty adviser.
+Credits earned may count toward any major or minor in the Department of Spanish & Hispanic Studies.

 Students are expected to complete additional work that may include, but not be limited to:

-- A final reflective essay on the overall experience.
+- a reflective essay that provides more thoroughly the student's overall experience.

 Spanish and Hispanic studies majors and minors may pursue any of the following volunteer opportunities with our established partners:

 Tutoring students preparing for High School AP courses.
 Translate newsletter into Spanish.

 Mary Louise Phillips Elementary and Manuel Jara Elementary

 Serve as a Spanish reading coach for bilingual first- and second-grade students while improving your own spoken Spanish.
 We have partnerships with two local elementary schools: Mary Louise Phillips Elementary and Manuel Jara Elementary.
 In general, one hour per week commitment is required, but other activities besides coaching are possible.
 You’ll receive training prior to coaching.

 Big Brothers Big Sisters of North Texas